941design/podsink/README.md

   - Press `[I]` to show only ignored episodes
   - Press `[D]` to show only downloaded episodes
   - Press `d` to queue episode for download
-  - Press `s` to search episodes by title or podcast
+  - Press `s` to search episodes by title or podcast (press Enter to search; submit blank to cancel)
+  - While viewing episode search results, press `x` to return to the full episode list; press ESC to exit to the main menu
-  - Press `x` or ESC to return to main menu
+  - Press `x` or ESC to return to the main menu when not viewing search results
   - Episodes displayed as: DATE | PODCAST_NAME | EPISODE_TITLE | SIZE (MB)

 - **Queue** `[q]` - View download queue